ropensci/tsbox/README.md

 ### Use same functions for ts, xts, data.frame, data.table or tibble

-All functions start with `ts`, so you use them with auto complete (press Tab).
+All functions start with `ts_`, so you use them with auto complete (press Tab).
-These function work with any *ts-boxable* time series, ts, xts, data.frame, data.table or tibble, and **return the class of its input**.
+These functions work with any *ts-boxable* time series, ts, xts, data.frame, data.table or tibble, and **return the class of their inputs**.

 ```r
 ts_scale(x.ts)           # normalization